Prior art and open problems

 Open source · Knowledge graph retrieval

 GraphRAG does not have an adversarial challenge stage, typed gap tracking, a source credibility tier system, or a formula-computed confidence score that is decoupled from model self-report.
 It also does not produce a decision log.
-The gap between GraphRAG and Epistamate is real but it is narrowing, and Microsoft has significantly more engineering capacity.
-This is the competitive system to watch.
+Microsoft Discovery moves GraphRAG from a developer library toward a practitioner-facing platform, but the target domain is scientific R&D — pharmaceuticals, materials science, engineering — not policy, regulatory, or professional services research.
+The gap on the developer-to-practitioner axis has narrowed.
+The gap on domain coverage has not.
+This remains the competitive system to watch.

 Elicit